zhimsel/vim-stay/README.md

 ### Installation

 1. The old way: download and source the vimball from the [releases page][releases], then run `:helptags {dir}` on your runtimepath/doc directory.
+Updating the plug-in via `:GetLatestVimScripts` is supported.
 Or,
 2. The plug-in manager way: using a git-based plug-in manager (Pathogen, Vundle, NeoBundle etc.), simply add `kopischke/vim-stay` to the list of plug-ins, source that and issue your manager's install command.

 ### Usage